Bam, Bam and Safiabad

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,474 in 481 households, when it was in Bam and Safiabad District of Esfarayen County.
+The following census in 2011 counted 1,582 people in 507 households.
+The 2016 census measured the population of the village as 1,368 people in 492 households.
+It was the most populous village in its rural district.

-In 2022, A routine road construction project has led to the accidental discovery of an extensive network of underground corridors in Bam village.
+In 2022, a routine road construction project led to the accidental discovery of an extensive network of underground corridors in Bam village.
 Archaeologists have linked the discovery to the nearby fortress of Shahr-e Belqeys (City of Belqeys).
 Shahr-e Belqeys was prosperous during a period from the late Sassanid era to early Islamic times.
 The total length of those corridors is 18 km, and there is a bathroom and a mill on the way, which has not been opened yet.

+In 2023, the district was separated from the county in the establishment of Bam and Safiabad County and renamed the Central District.
+The rural district was transferred to the new Bam District.